Juicy Kofta Kebab Recipe (Grilled or Pan-Seared!)

 Commonly Asked Questions:

 • Can I prepare the Kofta Kebab mixture in advance?
-Yes, making it a day ahead can even enhance the flavors.
-Just store it covered in the refrigerator.

-• What can I use instead of lamb for the Kofta Kebab?
-Beef, chicken, or a mix of meats can be used.
-Ensure the meat is finely ground and seasoned well.
+Ground beef, chicken, or even a mix of meats can be used.
+Just make sure the meat is finely ground and well-seasoned to maintain the right texture and flavor.

-• What’s a good substitute for Sumac?
-Lemon zest or lemon pepper seasoning can be used.
-For every teaspoon of sumac, substitute with 1 teaspoon of finely grated lemon zest for a tangy flavor.
+Lemon zest or lemon pepper seasoning are great alternatives.
+Substitute 1 teaspoon of sumac with 1 teaspoon of finely grated lemon zest for a similar tang.

-How to Make Kofta Kebab Recipe
+How to Make Juicy Kofta Kebab Recipe (Grilled or Pan-Seared!)

 Preparation